alexmakovsky/222rsschool-cv/cv.md

 * GitHub: [alexmakovsky](https://github.com/alexmakovsky)

 ## About me
+***
-I have been working in casinos for 6 years.
+I have been working in casino for 6 years.
 During this time, I have achieved a lot, and I do not want to stop developing.
 I work great in a team and really want to learn and develop new skills.

 ## Skills
+***

 * HTML
 * CSS